 Is it possible for a single mind to fully fathom the transition from capitalism to communism?
 I can, without too much trouble, imagine a group of about twenty people doing something like communism, but if the size of the group grows much beyond that, I’m at a loss.
 What’s more…

 Everyone is anti-capitalist now!
 Good.
 Questions remain, though: What exactly is capitalism?
-And what are Communists planning to do about it?
+And what are communists planning to do about it?

 There’s a very common cliche in rhetorical political argumentation that goes something like this: “I am concerned about the quality (or style, or approach) of your argument.
 Not for my own personal sake — no, I’m actually very ambivalent (on your side, even!).
 I’m raising my…